 Note: if a Weed Inspector finds a weed classified under the Prohibited Noxious (restricted) category in the Weed Control Regulations, a weed notice has to be issued under the Weed Control Act.

 In a partnership that began in 2010, Red Deer County contracts weed inspection services to the Towns of Innisfail and Sylvan Lake.
+The Town of Bowden joined the partnership in 2018.

 The intent of this program is to address urban weed concerns before they can spread to surrounding agricultural lands.